LeQuangHuy-1809/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 ## .NET Framework Guidance

-The .NET Framework is the set of APIs that support an advanced type system, data, graphics, network, file handling and most of the rest of what is needed to write enterprise apps in the Microsoft ecosystem.
+The .NET Framework constitutes a collection of APIs that facilitate the usage of an advanced type system, manage data, graphics, networking, file operations, and more - essentially covering a vast majority of requirements for developing enterprise applications within the Microsoft ecosystem.
 It is a nearly ubiquitous library that is strongly named and versioned at the assembly level.

 ### Data Access

+#### General data access guidance

 - Use [Parameterized SQL](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlcommand.prepare?view=netframework-4.7.2) commands for all data access, without exception.
 - Do not use [SqlCommand](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlcommand) with a string parameter made up of a [concatenated SQL String](https://docs.microsoft.com/en-gb/visualstudio/code-quality/ca2100-review-sql-queries-for-security-vulnerabilities?view=vs-2017).
 - List allowable values coming from the user.
 Use enums, [TryParse](https://docs.microsoft.com/en-us/dotnet/api/system.int32.tryparse#System_Int32_TryParse_System_String_System_Int32__) or lookup values to assure that the data coming from the user is as expected.
     - Enums are still vulnerable to unexpected values because .NET only validates a successful cast to the underlying data type, integer by default.
 [Enum.IsDefined](https://docs.microsoft.com/en-us/dotnet/api/system.enum.isdefined) can validate whether the input value is valid within the list of defined constants.
 - Apply the principle of least privilege when setting up the Database User in your database of choice.
 The database user should only be able to access items that make sense for the use case.
-- Use of the [Entity Framework](https://docs.microsoft.com/en-us/ef/) is a very effective [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection) prevention mechanism. **Remember that building your own ad hoc queries in Entity Framework is just as susceptible to SQLi as a plain SQL query**.
+- Use of the [Entity Framework](https://docs.microsoft.com/en-us/ef/) is a very effective [SQL injection](SQL_Injection_Prevention_Cheat_Sheet.md) prevention mechanism. **Remember that building your own ad hoc queries in Entity Framework is just as susceptible to SQLi as a plain SQL query**.
-- When using SQL Server, prefer [integrated authentication](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/using-integrated-authentication?view=sql-server-2017) over [SQL authentication](https://docs.microsoft.com/en-us/sql/relational-databases/security/choose-an-authentication-mode?view=sql-server-2017#connecting-through-sql-server-authentication).
+- When using SQL Server, prefer [integrated authentication](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/using-integrated-authentication?view=sql-server-ver16) over [SQL authentication](https://learn.microsoft.com/en-us/sql/relational-databases/security/choose-an-authentication-mode?view=sql-server-ver16#connecting-through-sql-server-authentication).
-- Use [Always Encrypted](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-database-engine) where possible for sensitive data (SQL Server 2016 and SQL Azure),
+- Use [Always Encrypted](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-database-engine) where possible for sensitive data (SQL Server 2016+ and SQL Azure),

 ### Cryptography

 #### General cryptography guidance

 - **Never, ever write your own cryptographic functions.**
 - Wherever possible, try and avoid writing any cryptographic code at all.
-Instead try and either use pre-existing secret management solutions or the secret management solution provided by your cloud provider.
-For more information, see the [OWASP Secrets Management Cheat Sheet](/Secrets_Management_Cheat_Sheet).
+Instead try and either use pre-existing secrets management solutions or the secret management solution provided by your cloud provider.
+For more information, see the [OWASP Secrets Management Cheat Sheet](Secrets_Management_Cheat_Sheet.md).
-- If you cannot use a pre-existing secret management solution, try and use a trusted and well known implementation library rather than using the libraries built into .NET as it is far too easy to make cryptographic errors with them.
+- If you cannot use a pre-existing secrets management solution, try and use a trusted and well known implementation library rather than using the libraries built into .NET as it is far too easy to make cryptographic errors with them.
 - Make sure your application or protocol can easily support a future change of cryptographic algorithms.
 - Use [NuGet](https://docs.microsoft.com/en-us/nuget/) to keep all of your packages up to date.
 Watch the updates on your development setup, and plan updates to your applications accordingly.

 #### Encryption for storage

 - Use the [Windows Data Protection API (DPAPI)](https://docs.microsoft.com/en-us/dotnet/standard/security/how-to-use-data-protection) for secure local storage of sensitive data.
-- Where DPAPI cannot be used, follow the algorithm guidance in the [OWASP Cryptographic Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html#algorithms).
+- Where DPAPI cannot be used, follow the algorithm guidance in the [OWASP Cryptographic Storage Cheat Sheet](Cryptographic_Storage_Cheat_Sheet.md#algorithms).

 The following code snippet shows an example of using AES-GCM to perform encryption/decryption of data.
 It is strongly recommended to have a cryptography expert review your final design and code, as even the most trivial error can severely weaken your encryption.